 CCC: This is the start of the danger zone.
 CCC is the “very weak” category.
-Anyone with these rates face a strong chance of falling short in their finances.
+Anyone with these rates faces a strong chance of falling short in their finances.

 CC: “Extremely weak” is the second to worst possible rating a company could receive.
 Applicants should be worried about not receiving payouts from policies from these companies.

 C: This is the worst possible rating a company could receive from Fitch.
 Anyone in this category has reached the “distressed” level.
 The rating says it all.
-They have a strong chance of not being able to make end’s meat and have a low likelihood of making a recovery.
+They have a strong chance of not being able to make ends meet and have a low likelihood of making a recovery.

 Fitch Ratings is undoubtedly one of the prominent names in the credit rating world, but it’s not the only player in the field.
 Other major agencies, like Moody’s and Standard & Poor’s (S&P), also offer their perspectives on the creditworthiness of companies.
 Each agency has its methodology, and while they often arrive at similar conclusions, there can be discrepancies.

 Moody’s, for instance, uses a rating scale that starts with Aaa for the most creditworthy entities and goes down to C for the least.
 On the other hand, S&P’s scale ranges from AAA to D. While the letters might appear similar, subtle differences in their methodologies can result in different ratings for the same entity.